Designer023/development-guidelines/03_javascript.md

 ##header.js

 Contains the header javascript that contains things like Modernizr.
-This can be created by concatonating (joining together) lots of smaller js.
+This can be created by concatenating (joining together) lots of smaller js files.

 ##footer.js

 Contains everything else that is global js.
-Concatonated from other js files like jQuery/Zepto and other plugins and libraries.
-They should be conactonated in  a logical order staring with the biggest libraries, then plugins and then the callbacks to activate the plugins.
+Concatenated from other js files like jQuery/Zepto and other plugins and libraries.
+They should be conactenated in a logical order, starting with the biggest libraries, then plugins and then the callbacks to activate the plugins.

 #Writing style